RanganathS93/Breast-Cancer-Classification-using-SVM-RF/README.md

 # Breast-Cancer-Classification-using-SVM-RF

-We are trying to predict whether a person has cancer or not based on many medical features.
+We are trying to predict whether a person has breast cancer or not based on many medical features.

 Import the Libraries